The New England Journal of Medicine November 11, 2004

 Multicenter, US

-Outcome A composite score incorporating all-cause mortality, first hospitalization for heart failure, and change in quality of life scores.
+Outcome A composite score weighting all-cause mortality, first hospitalization for heart failure, and change in quality of life at 6 months.

 Study Limitations